 A Diverse Habitat With Nocturnal Rarities

 Bats/ pekapeka are New Zealands only endemic mammals and are important Taonga species.
-There are now only two remaining species of New Zealand bat; the long-tailed bat Chalinolobus tuberculatus and the lesser short-tailed bat Mystacina tuberculata a unique ancient endangered species.
+There are now only two remaining species of New Zealand bat; the long-tailed bat Chalinolobus tuberculatus and the rare lesser short-tailed bat Mystacina tuberculata a unique ancient endangered species with limited distribution.
 Both species are critically endangered globally.

+ABT bat records to date have contributed to the Otago Regional Council’s Bat Conservation Status update for the Makarora region (page 9).
 Bats provide vital ecosystem services such as pest control, pollination, and seed dispersal.
-Bats are important for global biodiversity and ecosystem health, and many bat species have adapted to living safely alongside us in both urban and rural environments, in our gardens, parks and even roosting around our homes, as beneficial neighbours.
+Bats are important for global biodiversity and ecosystem health, and many bat species have adapted to living safely alongside us in both urban and rural environments, in our gardens, parks and even roosting around our homes, as beneficial Neighbour’s.

 A preliminary orientation scoping visit (2019) in advance of full dusk and dawn activity surveys has been undertaken and bat activity has been noted.
-More soon…. communities events scheduled for 2020 – 2023.
+More soon…. community events scheduled for 2020 – 2023.

 Practicing bat survey and research methods at Makarora